ahmadazerichandrabhuana/javamavenplaywright/README.md

    > config.yaml   : yaml file for storing any config-related data for this project
    ```

-## Playwright on Java Documentation
+## Related Documentation for Playwright on Java
 - Actions
   https://playwright.dev/java/docs/input
 - Page Assertions